Major study. Minor study. GPA. UAC. SSAF. ATAR. We know university terminology can look like its own language sometimes.

 T

-Tutorial – the regular teaching session for a small group of students, involving discussion and participation.
+Tutorial – the regular teaching session for a small group of students, involving discussion and also lots of participation.

 U